 Meets specifications and testing requirements for the American Society for Testing and Materials (ASTM) Standard E2877 Tolerance Class F or higher

 Refers to another acceptable accuracy validation method, such as comparison to other traceable reference standards or tests at thermometric fixed points

-Primex's probe manufacturer provides a certificate of traceability for each probe that meets all of the above calibration testing requirements, along with the following additional certificate requirements.
+Primex's probe manufacturer provides a certificate of traceability for each probe that meets one or more of the above calibration testing requirements, along with the following additional certificate requirements.